vippsas/vipps-checkout/vipps-checkout-api.md

 }
 ```

-## Example of polling response when checkout SessionState any other state but not SessionStarted
+## Example of polling response when checkout SessionState is any other state than SessionStarted

 ```json
 {